 Reliable Operation in a Multi-Drone Environment

-From their origin in the military space a few decades ago, carrying sophisticated systems and running remote, cross-boarders missions, drones have evolved into commercial and industrial platforms operating in many different residential industries.
+From their origin in the military space a few decades ago, carrying sophisticated systems and running remote, cross-boarder missions, drones have evolved into commercial and industrial platforms operating in many different residential industries.

-From agriculture to security automated missions, through different levels of inspection tasks, mapping, surveillance and up to delivery of goods and medical aids, drones are playing a major and a significant role in the next generation of automated and autonomous vehicles.
+From agriculture to automated security missions, through different levels of inspection tasks, mapping, surveillance and up to delivery of goods and medical aids, drones play a significant role in the next generation of automated and autonomous vehicles.
 The vision of multiple drones filling in the public sky, running various missions smoothly is slowly becoming a reality.

-In fact, the actual operation of drones in such environment is so challenging that a stable and a reliable communication with the drone during the flight is crucial for obtaining a safe mission.
+In fact, the actual operation of drones in such an environment is so challenging that stable and reliable communication with the drone during the flight is crucial for obtaining a safe mission.
 The infrastructure of such communication must be designed to provide carrier-class availability, ensuring control and telemetry signals are available in real-time and that critical data can smoothly flow between the drone and the operation control centers.
-On top of that, automated airspace management systems must guarantee full coordination between different vehicles using the same air space and these systems are called UTM (Unmanned Traffic Management) systems.
+On top of that, automated airspace management systems must guarantee full coordination between different vehicles using the same air space.
+These systems are called UTM (Unmanned Traffic Management) systems.

-The dynamic nature of drone’s operation should be looked at with a ‘network’ planning perspective rather than a ‘link’ based perspective.
-All drones are utilizing RF (radio frequencies) to communicate with their respective ground stations and they will eventually also communicate with each other.
+The dynamic nature of the drone’s operation should be looked at with a ‘network’ planning perspective rather than a ‘link’ based perspective.
+All drones utilize RF (radio frequencies) to communicate with their respective ground stations and they will eventually also communicate with each other.

-As frequency bands and channels are scarce and being used also by other platforms such as Wi-Fi systems, the major obstacle for a reliable communication is interferences.
-The larger the number of drones in a given area is, the more fragile each link becomes due to other systems inferences which is a significant challenge for interoperability of multi-drones in a given environment.
+As frequency bands and channels are scarce and are also used by other platforms such as Wi-Fi systems, the major obstacles for reliable communication are interferences.
+The larger the number of drones in a given area, the more fragile each link becomes due to other system interferences, which poses a significant challenge for interoperability of multi-drones in a given environment.

-If we take, for example, the delivery market, which is one of the most complex drone application running multiple drones in parallel, by different service providers, we can list some of the related communication challenges.
+If we take, for example, the delivery market, which is one of the most complex drone applications as it requires running multiple drones in parallel, by different service providers, we can list some of the related communication challenges.